Welsh Open (snooker): History

 The tournament began as a ranking tournament in 1992.
 It is now the third-longest-running ranking event on the World Snooker Tour, after the World Championship and the UK Championship.
 In the 2016–17 season, the event became part of the Home Nations Series, alongside the Northern Ireland Open, the Scottish Open, and the English Open.
 The event trophy was renamed the Ray Reardon Trophy; Reardon himself presented the first trophy bearing his name to the 2017 winner Stuart Bingham.

 The event was sponsored by Regal until 2003, but UK restrictions on tobacco advertising meant that it was without a sponsor until 2009.
 The tournament was sponsored by Totesport.com in 2010, by Wyldecrest Park Homes in 2011, by 888真人 in 2012, and by BetVictor from to 2013 to 2016.
 In 2017 the tournament was sponsored by Coral.

 In 1996, Paul Hunter reached the semi-finals at the age of 17 years and 111 days, becoming the youngest player to reach this stage of a ranking tournament.

 John Higgins holds the record for the most Welsh Open titles, having won the event on 5 occasions.
 The other multiple winners are Ronnie O'Sullivan with 4 victories, Stephen Hendry with 3, and Steve Davis, Ken Doherty, Paul Hunter, Mark Williams and Neil Robertson with 2 wins each.

 Like the Welsh Professional Championship, it was played at the Newport Centre in Newport, before moving to the Cardiff International Arena in 1999.
 It was moved back to Newport in 2005, where it remained until 2014.
 In January 2014, World Snooker chairman Barry Hearn announced that the 2014 tournament would be the last held in Newport, and that he would open negotiations to move the event to a larger venue, most likely in Cardiff.
 The event was held at the Motorpoint Arena in Cardiff from 2015 to 2020, before moving back to Newport in 2021 and 2022.
-The 2023 event will be held in Llandudno, the first time in its history that it has been staged in neither Newport nor Cardiff.
+The 2023 event was held in Llandudno, the first time in its history that it has been staged in neither Newport nor Cardiff.
 The tournament is broadcast by BBC Wales, Eurosport, CCTV, SMG, Now TV and Showtime Arabia.
 In the early days it was televised by both BBC Wales (in English), S4C (in Welsh) and Sky Sports.